jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 When adding a Bitbucket Server instance you must add at least one Bitbucket Server [personal access token](https://confluence.atlassian.com/display/BitbucketServer/personal+access+tokens).
 Doing this allows users to automatically set up build triggers when creating a Jenkins job.
 For this to work the tokens you add must have project admin permissions.

-In addition, you can add Bitbucket Server credentials (in the form of username and password) to make it easier for users to set up Jenkins jobs.
-Users will be able to choose from these credentials to allow Jenkins to authenticate with Bitbucket Server and retrieve their projects.

 Watch our [video](https://youtu.be/0-FugzVYJQU) to find out how to do this, or see below for written instructions.

 <img src="images/addinstance.png" width="600"> <br/>